The South West Hub Carbon Capture and Storage (CCS) project is a leading initiative to reduce carbon dioxide emissions in Western Australia.

 The South West Hub is a staged project that involves collecting and analysing data and samples from the Lesueur Sandstone formation, to test its feasibility as a CO2 reservoir.
 The Lesueur Sandstone lies in the southern Perth Basin and is the type of saline aquifer identified by scientists around the world as a potential CO2 storage reservoir.

 The South West Hub is a partnership between government and industry.
-Research into the geosequestration is being funded by the Australian Government and the Western Australian Government through the Department of Mines and Petroleum (DMP).
+Research into the geosequestration is being funded by the Australian Government and the Western Australian Government through the Department of Mines, Industry Regulation and Safety (DMIRS).

 South West Hub stratigraphy